 - Discussion of the potential impact of the 2020 presidential election.

-The virtual event will draw leaders across higher education departments and sectors that should understand key regulations and polices impacting institutions across the U.S.
+The virtual event drew leaders across higher education departments and sectors that should understand key regulations and policies impacting institutions across the U.S.